 The Anti-Money Laundering Act (AMLA) is the only AML regulation applicable to every person in the jurisdiction of Thailand.
 Recently, the AMLA was updated and amended in compliance with the international standards of FATF.

-In 2020, Thailand’s cabinet and parliament issued amendments to the AMLA to comply with the international standard of FATF.
+In 2020, Thailand's cabinet and parliament issued amendments to the AMLA to comply with the international standard of FATF.
 The reforms highlight a focus on financial technology services.
-The AMLA’s definition of financial institutions expanded to asset management and digital asset businesses, trustees in capital market trusts, personal load businesses, regulated e-payments systems and services, non-bank credit card service providers – but not limited to these businesses.
+The AMLA's definition of financial institutions expanded to asset management and digital asset businesses, trustees in capital market trusts, personal load businesses, regulated e-payments systems and services, and non-bank credit card service providers – but not limited to these businesses.

-The government implemented a new customer due-diligence regulation under the Ministerial Regulation on Customer Due Diligence 2020.
+The government implemented a new customer due diligence regulation under the Ministerial Regulation on Customer Due Diligence 2020.
 This regulation exempts reporting entities from the requirement to identify beneficial owners of certain types of customers, including government entities, special financial institutions, and listed companies.

 Thai verification available